Variational and field-theoretical approach to exciton-exciton interactions and biexcitons in semiconductors: Variational approach

 There are two equivalent ways to study the formation of a biexciton.
 One is to consider the simultaneous binding of two electrons and two holes, the other to consider the formation of a bound state between two preexisting excitons.
 In either case, the result is a four-particle bound state.
 Since we are looking for an effective potential between two excitons, it will be convenient to adopt the latter perspective.
 We accordingly define a biexciton creation operator as

 In this equation, the sums over the labels $\Xmodeindex_{1}$ and $\Xmodeindex_{2}$ can run over the entirety of the particle--hole space (including both bound states, i.e., the excitons, as well as scattering states) or only over a preferred variational subspace.
 We will study the two cases in Secs. \ref{sec: general biexciton ev problem} and \ref{sec: ground state excitons}, respectively.
-The prefactor of $1/2$ in Eq.\ \eqref{eq: biexciton creation operator} ensures that the condition $(1 / \mathcal{V}) \sum_{\Xmodeindex_{1} \Xmodeindex_{2} \XRM} |\BXWF{\Xmodeindex_{1}}{\Xmodeindex_{2}}{}{\BXTM}(\BXRM)|^{2} = 1$ leads to a normalized state when the sums over $\mu_{1}$ and $\mu_{2}$ run over all states.
+The prefactor of $1/2$ in Eq.\ \eqref{eq: biexciton creation operator} ensures that the condition $(1 / \mathcal{V}) \sum_{\Xmodeindex_{1} \Xmodeindex_{2} \BXRM} |\BXWF{\Xmodeindex_{1}}{\Xmodeindex_{2}}{}{\BXTM}(\BXRM)|^{2} = 1$ leads to a normalized state when the sums over $\mu_{1}$ and $\mu_{2}$ run over all states.
 This has a similar form to the exciton creation operator defined in Eq.\ \eqref{eq: exciton creation operator}, with $\BXTM$ and $\BXRM$ the biexciton CoM and relative momenta, respectively.
 These are defined in terms of the individual exciton momenta $\XTM_1$ and $\XTM_2$ as

-Note that these expressions remain unchanged when the effective masses of electrons and holes are well-defined, since in that case all excitons have the same mass.
+For simplicity, we have assumed both excitons share the same mass.
+If this were not the case, it would be convenient to rewrite these expressions in terms of excitonic mass ratios, in analogy with the approach outlined for the single-exciton case.
 Furthermore, we note that one should also include an additional set of quantum numbers labeling the particular biexciton state under consideration, which would play the same role as the collective index $\Xmodeindex$ in Eq.\ \eqref{eq: exciton creation operator}.
 However, in this work we restrict ourselves to single-biexciton states and omit this label in what follows.
 For generality, we let the biexciton wave function depend on the total momentum $\BXTM$ of the biexciton, which becomes relevant when the exciton dispersion relation is not quadratic.

 As a result of the commuting nature of the exciton creation operators, it follows from Eq.\ \eqref{eq: biexciton creation operator} that the biexciton wave function is symmetric under exciton exchange, i.e.,